alexec/www.alexecollins.com/source/2014-11-02-given-when-then-junit.md

 There's a couple of things to note here:

 * None of the comments will appear on  display in the CI.
 * I've added a `fail()` at the end of each test to make sure I complete it.
+Analygous to "pending".
 * I'm sticking with Java and JUnit naming conventions.

-Now we can implment the tests ([commit](https://github.com/alexec/givenwhenthenjunit/commit/7c964872a44056f374faee97ae2d28ee2b1c40eb)):
+Now we can implment the first test scenario ([commit](https://github.com/alexec/givenwhenthenjunit/commit/7c964872a44056f374faee97ae2d28ee2b1c40eb)):

 ~~~java
     @Test